wfjm/w11/tools/fx2/sys/README.md

 > Check with the `groups` command whether your account is in group `plugdev`,
 > in not, add this group to your accounts groups list.**

-To setup udev rules do
+To set up udev rules do
 ```bash
     sudo cp -a 90-retro-usb-permissions.rules /etc/udev/rules.d/
     sudo chown root:root /etc/udev/rules.d/90-retro-usb-permissions.rules